balajihambeere/angular-8-real-world-example-application/README.md

 # Features
 - Modular based Project folder structure
 - Modular based Routing
-- Authentication & Authorization using AuthGaurd
+- Authentication & Authorization using auth guard

 # Pre-reqs
 To build and run this app locally you will need a few things: